kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 We introduce a mechanism to ensure jobs get their physical resources assigned by avoiding concurrent scheduling of their pods.
 More precisely, we block admission of new workloads until the first batch of pods for the unsuspended job is scheduled.
+We also specify the timeout for the Workload to schedule, which prevents starvation of new workloads.

+Additionally, we introduce a second mechanism to timeout Kueue's AdmissionChecks.
+AdmissionChecks (especially ProvisioningRequest), face the same risk of fragmentation as described above.

-This behavior can be opted-in at the level of the Kueue configuration.
+Both behaviors can be opted-in at the level of the Kueue configuration.

 <!--